Wacken to hold a 'mini' heavy metal festival | DW | 16.06.2021

 After two years without the Wacken festival, live music will once again rock the "holy ground" — as the event's site is affectionately called by fans.

-Large and small festivals had to be cancelled this year for the second time due to continued uncertainty regarding the COVID pandemic.
+Large and small festivals had to be canceled this year for the second time due to continued uncertainty regarding the COVID pandemic.

 Now, a few courageous organizers are sticking to their vision: Wacken founders Thomas Jensen and Holger Hübner are staging their small replacement festival.

 Bullhead City will host several stages.
 The main stage, and thus the heart of the small festival, will be on the Bullhead City Plaza.
-Wacken connoisseurs know that that is where the huge Bullhead City circus tent is usually located.
-The spacious area offers enough space for bands and the audience.
+Wacken connoisseurs know that this is where the huge Bullhead City circus tent is usually located.
+The spacious area offers enough room for bands and the audience.

-Of course, this year, its usual number of 80,000 visitors will not be filling up the space; it's presumably to be more like a metal family reunion.
+Of course, this year, the usual number of 80,000 visitors will not be filling up the space; it's presumably to be more like a metal family reunion.

 How many people will actually be allowed to attend is now being clarified with the public authorities of Schleswig-Holstein, the northern German state home to Wacken.
-Currently, some 20,000 visitors is the number up for debate.
+Currently, the number up for debate is some 20,000 visitors.

 -